9. Database access

 A generic connector is accessible in a C# program via its identifier.

-We will examine an example where the application uses the various databases we have built so far.
+We'll look at an example where the application exploits the various databases we've built so far.
 The application will receive two parameters:

-- the first parameter specifies the type of DBMS used so that the correct class library is used
+- a first parameter specifies the type of SGBD used so that the correct class library is used

-- the second parameter specifies the database being managed, via a connection string.
+- the second parameter specifies the managed database, via a connection string.

 ![]() |

-- in [1]: the namespace required for generic connectors is [System.Data.Common], which is present in the [System.Data] reference.
+- in [1]: the namespace required for generic connectors is [System.Data.common], present in reference [System.Data].

 The configuration file [App.config] is as follows: